NFDI4Chem/nmrxiv-docs/docs/introduction/file-formats.md

 ### NMRium

 NMRium can convert open and vendor file formats to other formats.
 As an input, it can handle:
-    Jcamp DX (.dx, .jdx, .jcamp)
+- Jcamp DX (.dx, .jdx, .jcamp)
-    zipped folder in Bruker format (raw data or processed) Jeol (.jdf)
+- zipped folder in Bruker format (raw data or processed)
+- Jeol (.jdf)
-    NMRium file (.nmrium)
+- NMRium file (.nmrium)

-And as output, it gives back NMRium file (.nmrium) or NMReData.
+And as output, it gives back NMRium file (.nmrium), or NMReData.

 ### TAPIR
-This converter is still being developed and currently it can only handle MS files, but it will be able to convert NMR files in the near future.
+This converter is still being developed, and currently it can  handle only MS files, but it will be able to convert NMR files in the near future.
 For more details, please follow this [link](https://github.com/NFDI4Chem/formaTAPIRest).